Whimsy Stick

 Most dogs show measurable improvement within 1 to 2 weeks of consistent management, drive fulfillment sessions, and incompatible behavior training applied together.
 Solid four-on-the-floor with familiar people typically solidifies within 4 to 6 weeks.

 Puppies have more rehearsal time ahead of them, making early training more valuable.
 Adult dogs have more consolidated behavior history to work against.
 The protocol is identical for both; the timeline differs.
-For puppies where jumping is paired with biting, see the stop puppy biting guide.
+Puppies who jump and bite simultaneously need a separate nipping protocol run in parallel.

 Method questions

 Teach sit.
 Off is a correction of the jump after it happens.
 Sit taught as the default greeting behavior prevents the jump from occurring in the first place.
-Build it in low distraction.
-Plus proof it at progressively higher arousal.
-In short, make it the required entry for every greeting.
+Build it in low distraction, proof it at progressively higher arousal levels, and make it the required entry for every greeting.

 Context questions